 For their own protection and to avoid possible conflicts with clients, more businesses decide to record their remote support activities and archive the recordings for later playback.
 ISL Online offers automatic session recording allowing you to tape every remote support session, yet it also enables on-demand recording started manually by tech agents.
 Learn more how to record your sessions on our blog.

 Manage as few as two or as many as thousands of users of remote desktop software from an admin account.
 Create a new account, purchase a license and activate it on your account (manage now), then assign additional users (support operators) with each receiving their own authentication username and a password, define their rights and limitations in terms of which software functionality can be available to each individual, and create reports possibly broken down by users.
-Learn more about user management on our blog.
+Learn more about user management here.

 External authentication (for Server License users only)

 Those of you who have had experience with introducing a new system into a business, will probably realise that even minor tasks like user management involve plenty of additional work as one has to create internal users, set their passwords and keep all that in sync with existing systems.
 However, if the new system supports authentication through a central directory, such as OpenLDAP, Microsoft Active Directory, Novell eDirectory and RADIUS, you can do it in minutes.
 Learn how to set up external authentication for remote desktop software ISL Online.

 ISL Online offers basic customisation options for SaaS users, while it offers additional customisation options to those using the on-premises server installation (go to Server License manual for more info).
 Let’s explore customisation for SaaS.

 The first and the most obvious thing you can change in the application is its interface language.
 ISL Online software is translated into over 30 languages, allowing you to choose from English, German, French, Spanish, Japanese, Chinese and lots of others.
 While the remote desktop software automatically detects your language preference, you can always change it manually to a different one.